There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 Handy Henry enjoys caring for his yard.
 His income is adequate to hire a landscaper, but he prefers to do this work himself.
 He likes machines and technology and is very demanding of quality and reliability.

 He is not particularly price-sensitive, but he prides himself on his ability to find bargains.
-This marks the beginning of his customer journey, from initial awareness to the final purchase decision.
+This marks the beginning of his customer journey and customer's path, from initial awareness to the final purchase decision.

 Understanding the Purchase Path

-The purchase path, also known as the customer journey, is the process a customer goes through, from initial awareness to making a purchase.
+The purchase path is one part of the broader buying journey, covering the process a customer goes through from initial awareness to making a purchase.
 It’s a complex and dynamic process involving multiple touchpoints and brand interactions.
-Understanding the purchase path is crucial for businesses to optimize their marketing strategies, improve customer experience, and increase conversions.
+Understanding the purchase path is crucial for businesses to optimize their data-driven growth marketing strategies, improve customer experience, and increase conversions.

 The Path to Purchase Marketing Framework

 We have designed the Purchase Path framework to show a customer's various steps through the conversion funnel to purchase your product or service.
-Multiple decision-makers within an organization can influence this path, each with unique journeys and impacts.
+This sits alongside the broader Asymmetric Marketing Engine framework, which connects the customer journey, marketing funnel, and flywheel into a unified model.
+In B2B contexts, different decision makers within an organization can influence this path, each with unique journeys and impacts.
+When multiple decision makers are involved, these customer journeys can also stretch from several weeks to months.

 Understanding customer touchpoints is crucial.
+Tracking omni-channel engagement across those touchpoints is often very difficult.
+Fragmented data can make it harder to understand the customer journey across stakeholders and channels, which is why monitoring key B2B marketing KPIs is essential for visibility into performance.
 They play a significant role in the purchase path, affecting how and when a customer interacts with your brand.

 Step 1 - An Event